Skip to content

 {} no

-create_addons Create the platform addons. if set to false, no addons will be created bool true no
+create_addon_pod_identity_roles Create addon pod identities roles.
+If set to true, all roles will be created bool true no

 enable_acm_certificate Enable ACM certificate bool false no